Department of Neurological Surgery

 During his time with the Department of Neurosurgery, Dr. Green has extended the treatment of tumors and syringomyelia, creating one of the country’s largest clinical practices in spinal surgery.
 The department has been able to provide the most comprehensive care to its patients and has built a collaborative relationship with University of Miami physicians on various interdisciplinary levels.

 Dr. Green has also made it a priority to create numerous organizations dedicated to the betterment of neurosurgical patients and people throughout the world.
-In addition to his responsibilities as Professor and Chairman of the Department of Neurological Surgery, and President of The Miami Project to Cure Paralysis, he also co-founded The Global Institute for Community Health and Development, Project Medishare for Haiti,Inc., and Shake-a-Leg Miami.
+In addition to his responsibilities as Professor for the Department of Neurological Surgery, and President of The Miami Project to Cure Paralysis, he also co-founded The Global Institute for Community Health and Development, Project Medishare for Haiti,Inc., and Shake-a-Leg Miami.
 A true believer in care without borders, he has received numerous honors for his commitment to patients no matter their circumstances.

 Roberto C. Heros, M.D., F.A.C.S.